 The neo-liberal turn in many countries during the 1980s and 1990s brought about the widespread privatization of important public services.
 Struggling municipalities, in particular, were attracted to promised savings from privatizing energy utilities, transit, waste management, healthcare and other areas of public responsibility.
-More recently, however, negative experience with profitdriven service delivery models has led many communities to re-evaluate the privatization approach.38 variety of circumstances.
-Demonstrating the breadth of this trend, a recently published book on water remunicipalization discusses cases in Argentina, Canada, France, Tanzania and Malaysia.39
+More recently, however, negative experience with profit-driven service delivery models has led many communities to re-evaluate the privatization approach.38

-One of the most popular and powerful responses has been the emerging trend of remunicipalization, referring to the process of transferring a privatized public service back to the public sector.
+Public municipal water campaign, Germany.
+Photo: Multinational Observer One of the most popular and powerful responses has been the emerging trend of remunicipalization, referring to the process of transferring a privatized public service back to the public sector.
 These reversals typically occur at the municipal level, although, in principle, remunicipalization can also occur at the regional or national level.
 Almost any public service can be remunicipalized.